matthias-reis/carda-gatsby/content/articles/2024/03/moby-always-centered-at-night-play-tour-album-en.md

 ---
 date: 2024-03-19T16:00:00.766Z
-slug: moby-always-centered-at-night-play-tour-album-en
 typeName: Preview
-title: 'Moby Announces Album and Tour'
+title: Moby Announces Album and Tour
-subTitle: 'Artist celebrates 25 years "Play" with "Always Centered at Night" Release'
+subTitle: Artist celebrates 25 years "Play" with "Always Centered at Night" Release
 seoTitle: '"Always Centered at Night" – Moby celebrates 25 years "Play" with new Album'
 description: '"Always Centered at Night" is the name of the new Moby album!
 And there is some more news!
 He is planning to play some shows in Europe this year!
 Get your tickets now!"'
-excerpt: 'Moby announced a tour and a new album in one sentence!
+excerpt: Moby announced a tour and a new album in one sentence!
 Get your tickets now, enjoy some insights about his plans, and listen to his pre-released single "Dark Days"!
-I promise you, it‘s more than worth it!'
+I promise you, it‘s more than worth it!
 image: https://storage.googleapis.com/cardamonchai-media/2024-03-19/moby-always-centered-at-night-mike-formanski-soundsvegan-com-jpg-imagine-181828_533d3d_1024_768/640.webp
-copyright: 'Mike Formanski'
+copyright: Mike Formanski
 ogImage: https://storage.googleapis.com/cardamonchai-media/2024-03-19/moby-always-centered-at-night-mike-formanski-soundsvegan-com-og-jpg-imagine-181828_503f3c_1200_628/640.webp
 labels:
   - Band